dvd280/sparrow-messenger/README.md

 ----------------------------------------------------------------Compiling----------------------------------------------------

-Sparrow in its current iteration (first) is a very small module - approximately 100 lines of C++ using just standard libraries.
-Which means that it is possible to compile it for any platform by just coppying XXX
+Sparrow is a very small module - approximately 100 lines of just standard C++, Which means that it is possible to compile it for any platform by just coppying main.cpp and the Helpers.h header into the same folder and compiling with any C++ compiler.

 -----------------------------------------------------------------Usage-----------------------------------------------------------